-- Opprades to bus services and infrastructure along the Eastern Freeway to operate and function as part of Bus Rapid Transit (BRT) system from the CBD to Mitcham. - Refer to the Manningham Bus Network Review for detailed analysis of bus services along the Eastern Freeway. - 8 Look for opportunities for additional Park and Ride facilities to address the parking pressures in local roads in Whitehorse that are close to the Eastern Freeway bus services.
+- 5 Upgrades to bus services and infrastructure along the Eastern Freeway to operate and function as part of Bus Rapid Transit (BRT) system from the CBD to Mitcham. - 6 Refer to the Manningham Bus Network Review for detailed analysis of bus services along the Eastern Freeway and appropriate actions. - Look for opportunities for additional Park and Ride facilities to address the parking pressures in local roads in Whitehorse that are close to the Eastern Freeway bus services.